Top Posts & Pages

 “Dunkirk” had a good Thursday night and a very good Friday at the box office, and projections now put it at $51 million+ on its opening weekend.
 Christopher Nolan, name brand director, delivers.
 Reviews have been great, if word of … Continue reading

-As part of “Take Dad to ‘Dunkirk’ This Weekend,” I took my father and caught the film a second time.
-I rarely do that, but period pieces/WWII movies and films about boats are kind of my thing.
+As part of “Take Dad to ‘Dunkirk’ this weekend, I caught the film a second time.
+I rarely have time to do that, but period pieces/WWII movies and films about boats are kind of my thing.
 OK, “things.”
-One … Continue reading
+One element … Continue reading

 Christopher Nolan is taking a chance — with Warner Brothers’ money — that audiences in the US and abroad will forsake slick summer sci-fi and Spandex (comic book) pictures and show up for a little history.
 That risk has been … Continue reading